hoteet123/broadcastClient/README.md

 is passed to `vlc_playlist.py` for fullscreen playback.
 A subsequent `play-media` command with a `media_id` will immediately start playback of the matching playlist item.

+`play-tts` messages can also be sent to immediately read arbitrary text using the same TTS backend used for scheduled broadcasts.